Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Lawrence of Arabia (1962, UK), 220 minutes, D: David Lean

 One of the greatest epic films of all time, and a Best Picture winner, with rich cinematography of the immense desert.
+Lawrence of Arabia was one of the earliest films to showcase the enormity and stark beauty of the Saharan desert.
+Its magnificent Super Panavision 70 mm scope and poetic desert imagery were captured within a spectacular story of a larger-than-life, idealistic adventurer.
 A sweeping, breath-taking, cinematic biographical epic that follows the true-life exploits of a famed British officer, T. E. Lawrence (Peter O'Toole in his first major film), and his transformation from an enigmatic eccentric to a hero in WWI Arabia.
 Assigned there, he courageously unites the warring Arab fractions into a guerrilla front to battle the Turks, Germany's allies.
 Included the great scenes of Omar Sharif's riding out of a shimmering desert mirage, the jump-cut from a lit match to a brilliant desert sunrise, and the assault on Akaba.

 Lolita (1962, UK), 152 minutes, D: Stanley Kubrick